-Canada's research ecosystem is fertile ground for tomorrow's market leading innovations.
+Canada's research ecosystem is fertile ground for tomorrow's market-leading innovations.
 Government action in Budget 2018 on the recommendations of the April 2017 Fundamental Science Review Panel report - most importantly, the top financial recommendation for significant re-investment in discovery research - will be a critical next step in further strengthening the foundation for innovation and prosperity in Canada.
 There is an urgent and significant opportunity to build up Canada's capacity for innovation from the ground floor.
 Discovery research is the foundation of university collaboration with industry.
-Acting on the report's key recommendations will unlock Canada's innovative potential in commercialization and knowledge mobilization.
+Acting on the report's key recommendations will increase the level of innovations our campuses produce, grow partnerships that improve industry's access to postsecondary IP, and foster the country's next generation of researchers, thereby unlocking Canada's full potential in commercialization and knowledge mobilization.